-Harmattan notes that due to the data gaps in daily irradiation measured the performance ratio could not be calculated accurately by the SCADA System resulting in high deviations when compare with the forecasted as show in Figure 6-3.
+Harmattan notes that due to the data gaps in measured daily irradiation, the performance ratio could not be calculated accurately by the SCADA System resulting in high deviations when compared with the adjusted forecasted as show in Figure 6-3.

 Production vs Forecast

-The following tables describe the production of the plant since 30 March 2022 COD.
+The following tables describe the production of the plant since COD on 30 March 2022.
 Production is compared to the P50 Helioscope forecast (Original Forecast) and the weather-adjusted forecast.
 Harmattan has performed a recalculation of the weather adjusted forecast based on the adjusted irradiation forecast in Table 6-2 and using Equation 1.
-We note that the weather adjusted forecast was calculated incorrectly by the Operator as seen below in Table 6-5.Total production since COD is 119,827.04 kWh with a deviation of 26.21 % below the P50 forecast and 27.07 % below the weather-adjusted forecast.
+We note that the weather adjusted forecast was calculated incorrectly by the Operator as seen below in Table 6-5.Total production since COD is 119,827.04 kWh with a deviation of 26.21 % below the P50 forecast and 21.41% below the weather-adjusted forecast.
 The results of the Harmattan forecast simulation shows that the weather adjusted forecast is below the actual production, which indicates that the irradiation of the site was below forecast, but due to high data gaps in irradiation data, Harmattan cannot confirm if the underperformance was due to low irradiation as there is high uncertainty with the irradiation data used to calculate the weather adjusted forecast.